GoBoat Paddington: Everything you need to know

 GoBoat Check-in: What to expect

 From start to finish, the GoBoat London staff get a Gold star for their friendly service and demonstrated competence.
+I’ll focus on GoBoat Paddington as this was the location I opted for.

 London Paddington: GoBoat is based in Merchant’s Square at their Paddington location.
 When you arrive, you will be asked to check in at the booth.
 Please don’t let its cuteness go to waste.
 It obviously doubles as an artsy photo backdrop.